jmooring/hugo-testing/README.md

 Details: <https://discourse.gohugo.io/t/49633>

-Description: Copy to clipboard from code highlight context
+Description: How to add a copy-to-clipboard button to code blocks

 ## Instructions